Clive Doucet: Politics

 In the 1997 regional elections, Doucet ran for Ottawa-Carleton Regional Council in Capital Ward, which includes The Glebe, Old Ottawa South, Old Ottawa East, part of Riverview Park, Carleton University, and Heron Park.
 He was an activist against the proposed Bronson Freeway, which propelled him to victory.

 Central to his political platform has been the creation of a light rail rapid transit system across Ottawa manifested to date with the O-Train demonstration project (today's Line 2).

 On 6 July 2010, Doucet announced his candidacy for Mayor of Ottawa in the 2010 Ottawa municipal election.
 Doucet joined a record number of 115 candidates running for municipal office in 2010, of which 15 challenged mayoral incumbent Larry O'Brien.
 Doucet placed third with 15 per cent of the vote.

 During the 2018 Ontario election campaign, Doucet volunteered in Ottawa Centre for NDP candidate Joel Harden.

 On July 27, 2018, Doucet announced that he would once again be running for Mayor of Ottawa in the 2018 Ottawa municipal election.
-Doucet placed second behind incumbent mayor Jim Watson who he had also lost to in 2010.
-He won 22% of the vote.
+Doucet placed second behind incumbent mayor Jim Watson, whom he had also lost to in 2010.
+He won 22 per cent of the vote.

-Doucet announced he will be running for the Green Party of Canada in the 2019 Canadian federal election in the riding of Cape Breton—Canso, the riding of his secondary residence of Grand Étang, Nova Scotia.
+Doucet ran as the Green Party candidate in the 2019 federal election for the riding of Cape Breton—Canso, the riding of his secondary residence of Grand Étang, Nova Scotia.
+He placed fourth, losing to Liberal candidate Mike Kelloway.